ogcincubator/geodcat-ogcapi-records/methodology/README.md

 See [the GeoDCAT ontology development methodology](https://github.com/opengeospatial/GeoDCAT-SWG/blob/main/METHODOLOGY.md)

-ThisBuilding Block implementation is used for testing implementation compatibility with OGC PAI records and transformations between related metadata schemas.
+This [OGC Building Block](https://ogcincubator.github.io/bblocks-docs/) implementation of GeoDCAT is used for testing implementation compatibility with OGC PAI records and transformations between related metadata schemas.

 1. define examples of JSON (or other schemas)